-2. United States
+II.
+United States

-The IRC section 6662 imposes a penalty on any underpayment, including any underpayment attributable to a reportable transaction.
-The effect of this section has been largely overridden for reportable transactions in tax years ending after October 22, 2004 by the IRC section 6662A penalty which generally imposes an accuracy-related penalty on any reportable transaction understatement.
-To be subject to the section 6662A penalty, the understatement must be attributable to any listed transaction (which is one category of reportable transactions) or to any other reportable transaction if a significant purpose of the other reportable transaction is the avoidance or evasion of federal income tax.
-The penalties under sections 6662 and 6662A cannot both be applied to the same portion of a transaction (in other words, "stacking" is not permitted).
+IRC section 6662 imposes a penalty on any underpayment, attributable to negligence or disregard of rules or regulations, substantial understatement of income tax, valuation misstatements relating to income tax, transactions lacking economic substance, and undisclosed foreign financial asset understatements, which may include underpayments attributable to tax shelters.
+For tax years ending after October 22, 2004, IRC section 6662A imposes an accuracy-related penalty on reportable transaction understatements.
+To be subject to the section 6662A penalty, the understatement must be attributable to a listed transaction (which is one category of reportable transactions) or to any other reportable transaction if a significant purpose of the other reportable transaction is the avoidance or evasion of federal income tax.
+The penalties under sections 6662 and 6662A cannot both be applied to the same portion of an underpayment (in other words, "stacking" of section 6662 and 6662A penalties is not permitted).